Battle of Kollaa: Description and outcome

 After a string of defeats incurred by the 26th Finnish regiment, the 24th regiment entrenched themselves west of the Kollaa River.
 The Soviet thrust against this sector was largely unexpected, and opened grave possibilities of Red forces outflanking the Finnish line of defence north of Lake Ladoga and bypassing the Mannerheim Line.
 Hence, large portions of the Finnish Fourth Corps were diverted to the attack.
 Despite still having far fewer troops than the Soviets, the Finnish forces (12th Division) repelled the Red Army because the Soviets were only prepared to proceed along roads.
 With few roads in the Kollaa area, and all of them guarded by Finnish troops, the Soviets were unable to proceed cross-country without skis.

 Finnish military leaders of the battle of Kollaa.

 Kollaa is considered to have been one of the most difficult locations to defend during the Winter War.
 The creek-sized Kollaa River was surrounded by soil so cold in the winter months that the ground was nearly impossible to dig in.

 After the Soviets captured Suojärvi on 2 December, Mannerheim relieved Juho Heiskanen and gave command of the IV Army Corps to Johan Hägglund.
 The Soviet 8th Army attempted to breakthrough Finnish lines in the Kollaanjoki River area.
 According to Chew, "The region between Lake Lagoda and the Kollaa road, where the two divisions of General Hägglund's IV Army Corps faced the ever-growing might of the 8th Amy, was the only major front to witness continuous heavy fighting throughout the month of January."
 On 6 January, the Finnish 12th and 13th Divisions advanced from Lake Syskyjärvi into the Soviet rear.
-On four Finnish battalions defended Kollaa against the Soviet 56th and 164th Divisions.
+Only four Finnish battalions defended Kollaa against the Soviet 56th and 164th Divisions.
 By 8 January, the Soviet 18th Division and the 34th Tank Brigade were cut off.
 By 11 January, the supply route to the Soviet 168th Division was also cut off.
 On 16 January, a company of NKVD border guards were also encircled.
 According to Chew, "Finnish attempts to destroy these encircled units resulted in the most extensive and bitterly fought motti warfare of the war."
 On 20 January, a Finnish force cut the Uomaa-Käsnäselkä road, blocking a counterattack by the Soviet 60th Division.
 On 18 February, the end came for the 18th Division, and 29 February the same fate came to the 34th Tank Brigade.
 The Soviets added the 24th Motorized Cavalry and the 128th Infantry to the 56th and 164th Divisions in the Kolaa sector, and launched an attack on 2 March.
 This battle was still ongoing when the ceasefire ensued.